Event Topology Classifiers at the Large Hadron Collider: Soft QCD Probes with event shape classifiers

-When studied as a function of sphericity, (un)weighted spherocity and $R_{\rm T}$ in Figs.~\ref{fig:pionspectraST},~\ref{fig:pionspectraS0},~\ref{fig:pionspectraRT}, respectively, one observes a hint of selection bias similar to Fig.~\ref{fig:pionspectraNch} for all these event shape selections.
+When studied as a function of sphericity and (un)weighted spherocity in Figs.~\ref{fig:pionspectraST} and~\ref{fig:pionspectraS0}, respectively, one observes a hint of selection bias similar to Fig.~\ref{fig:pionspectraNch} for all these event shape selections.
 In particular, Figs.~\ref{fig:pionspectraST} and ~\ref{fig:pionspectraS0} show that low-$p_{\rm T}$ particles are insensitive to sphericity and spherocity selections.
-At high-$p_{\rm T}$, the behavior of $Q_{pp}$ is opposite to that of $N_{\rm mpi}$ selection.
+At high-$p_{\rm T}$, the behavior of $Q_{\rm pp}$ is opposite to that of $N_{\rm mpi}$ selection.
 As discussed above, this could be an artifact of the inherent multiplicity cut of 10 particles.
 Further, the events with smaller values of spherocity and sphericity are biased towards jets, leading to an enhancement structure in high-$p_{\rm T}$ regions, which is otherwise absent.
 Similar features of $Q_{\rm pp}$ for spherocity selection are also shown in Ref.~\cite{R:2023lku}.
 This can also be confirmed from Fig.~\ref{fig:MPIvspThat}, where event selections with $S_0$, $S_{0}^{p_{\rm T}=1}$ and $S_{\rm T}$ show a small rise in $\langle\hat{p}_{\rm T}\rangle$ towards lower $\langle N_{\rm mpi}\rangle$.
-Experimentally the effect of the auto-correlation bias in $R_{\rm T}$ is explicitly studied by ALICE via the measurement of charged particles' transverse momentum spectra in $pp$ collisions for toward, away, and transverse regions the pion spectra in toward, away, and transverse regions as a function of $R_{\rm T}$ as shown in Fig.~\ref{fig:ChargedspectraRTppALICE}~\cite{ALICE:2023csm}.